Russia

 (1869 - 1948)

-Lincoln was an American lawyer and Republican politician
+Lincoln was an American lawyer and Republican

-1861 until his assassination in 1865.
+United States from 1861 until his assassination

 .

-Lincoln led the nation through the American Civil War, and
+Lincoln led the nation through the American Civil War,

-succeeded in abolishing slavery.
-He was assassinated
+and succeeded in abolishing slavery.
+He was

-"Our American Cousin".
-Lincoln is remembered as one
+play "Our American Cousin".
+Lincoln is remembered

-of the greatest presidents in American history.
+as one of the greatest presidents in American history.

 .